MediaArea/MediaConch/Design/GUI/MKVMetadataFixer.md

 The Hex Editor tab of the Tag Content Modal Window will allow for hexadecimal editing, allow data to be loaded to TagBinary from a selected file, or saved out to a new file.

-When doubling clicking on a metadata tag in an editing layout the Tag Content Modal Window shall open to reveal the most appropriate editing tab.
+When doubling clicking on an existing metadata tag in an editing or file list layout the Tag Content Modal Window shall open to reveal the most appropriate editing tab.
 If TagBinary is used then the Modal Window shall open to the Hex Editor tab.
 If TagString is used than it should use the Formatted String Editor tab if the data complies with the formatting rules, else use the String Editor.

-The Formatted String Editor
+###### Validation Status

+The validation status indicators and associated procedures are central to the objectives of the Metadata Fixer.
+The Matroska specifications is rich with precise formatting rules and recommendations that are intended to facilitate the predictability and inter-operability of the file format; however, many Matroska tools and workflows make it easy to inadvertantly violate the specifications or cause conformance issues.
+The Metadata Fixer layouts will provide a visual indicator of validation status issues, so that when files are opened any validation issues are clearly show in relation to the invalid section and linked to appropriate documentation to contextual the issue.
+Additionally is an operator makes a modification that is consider a validation issues, the user will be informed to this issue during the edit and before the save.
+If the users tries to save metadata edits back to a Matroska file while their metadata edit contains validation issues, the user must confirm that this is intended and that the result will be invalid.

+In many cases repairs to well defined validation issues are repairable programmatically.
+The Validation Status section of layouts will show related repair procedures (if defined) and summarize (to the extent feasible) the before-and-after effects on the file.

 #### Layout Preferences